bradtaniguchi/es6-timed-map/CONTRIBUTING.md

 Direct contributions to the code **require opening an issue first to discuss the feature**, since the project is still a work in progress.

-All pull requests and contributions must comply with the [Developer Certificate of Origin](https://developercertificate.org/).

 ## Linting the code

 To lint the code use the command: